Small businesses try and outlast inflation - NewsBreak

 September's jobs report is out.
 The U.S. added 263,000 jobs in September, and unemployment nationally fell to 3.5%, which is the same as in Arizona.

-Remote work could keep fueling high turnover: 'The map is open for job seekers'

-More than 4 million people quit their jobs in August, marking the 15th straight month where as many people left their old jobs for something new.
-That's despite months of headlines indicating companies are easing up on hiring, rescinding offers and laying off workers to prepare for an economic downturn — one that's yet to materialize.

-Consumer Price Index: How Much More Did You Pay to Eat Out Because of Inflation in September?
+Consumer Price Index: How Much More Did Bacon & Eggs Cost You in September Because of Inflation?

-Whether dining in or taking out, enjoying restaurant fare is getting more expensive by the month, according to the Consumer Price Index.
-CPI: September's Consumer Price Index Shows Inflation...
+Eating a quality home-cooked meal is becoming more of a luxury in 2022 as the prices of groceries continue to go up, according to the latest Consumer Price Index report released Thursday, October 13....

 Affordable Cities With the Most 6-Figure Jobs